 A visit to the hospital often leaves you feeling better, but an unexpected bill in the mail a few weeks after your release can spoil that good feeling.
 Fully 57% of Americans have encountered this unpleasant experience, according to an AmeriSpeak® survey from NORC at the University of Chicago.
 Some of those bills were simply larger than anticipated while others landed in the mailbox to the complete surprise of their recipients.
 More than half of these bills were for physician services or laboratory tests while the rest came primarily from imaging, prescription drugs, and healthcare facility charges.

 Unfortunately, unexpected medical bills are showing up more and more often.
 Dr. Eric Sun, a researcher at Stanford University, looked into the question of surprise bills.
 He found that 32% of emergency room visitors in 2010 got a surprise medical bill, but in 2016, that number rose to 43%.
 The number of bills wasn't the only thing to go up.
 Average costs did, too, rising from $220 to $628.
 Dr. Sun also found that inpatients are getting nasty surprises, too.
 In 2010, 26% of them received a surprise medical bill, a number that rose to 42% in 2016.
-Costs there ramped up from $804 to a whopping $2,040.
+Costs from there ramped up from $804 to a whopping $2,040.

 The doctor who treats you at an emergency room may not be employed by the attached hospital.
 That means that your insurance could cover your emergency room bill but not the costs of the doctor who treated you at that emergency room.
 Yes, that really happens.
 In fact, it occurs so often that the New York Times did a story about this problem, which said, "22 percent of the time, patients who went to a hospital covered by their plan still received a bill from a doctor."
 Some states have passed legislation against this practice, but if you live in a state that permits it, your only option is to appeal to your insurance company and to the emergency room.
-One or the other may help you cover some of the bill.
+One or the other may help you cover some of the bill.7.
+Your insurance company made a mistake.

 It's possible -- and the outcome we all hope for -- that your insurance company is billing you due to an error.
 The algorithms, bots, and people employed at insurance company can malfunction, leaving you with a bill you don't actually owe.
 While the charges probably are yours to cover, it's always a good idea to call your health services provider and your insurance company before you write a check.
 Sometimes, it's just a simple error that needs fixing, and you can get a much smaller bill, or none at all, in place of the heart-stopping one you hold in your hand.